bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test, hide box fade in 500 milliseconds." />
 </p>

-You could do slow or fast, or you could put in a number.
-The number is the number of milliseconds.
+<p>You could do slow or fast, or you could put in a number.
+The number is
+the number of milliseconds.
 If I put 500, that will be half a second, it&apos;s how long the animation will take place.
 Or if you really want to see something to demonstrate how much that affects it, you could do 2,002 seconds.
-That&apos;s a long time for an animation like this.
+That&apos;s a long time for an animation like this.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 149. hide, show, toggle boxes (88) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">